Frequently Asked Questions | Overview

-Is it okay to let my baby use a pacifier, “lovey” or other comfort object to help him fall asleep?
+Is it OK to let my baby use a pacifier, “lovey,” or other comfort object to help him fall asleep?

 For the most part, sleep “associations” at bedtime like a pacifier or blanket can actually help your baby fall asleep and stay asleep more easily.